 Emotional Support Animal Policy Statement

 Forms to be completed by the relevant professional

 Verification of Physical Disability

 Verification of Psychiatric or Psychological Disability

 Verification of Temporary Medical Condition

 Verification for Emotional Support Animal

-The Academic Advising Center has space and proctoring staff available for students requiring extended time or a reduced-distraction environment when taking exams based on eligible accommodations under the American Disabilities Act (ADA, 1990).
+Disability Services has space and proctoring staff available for students requiring extended time or a reduced-distraction environment when taking exams based on eligible accommodations under the American Disabilities Act (ADA, 1990).
 The student is responsible for working with his/her professor to have the Exam Proctoring Form completed.
-We request the submission of this form to the Academic Advising Center (via email, fax or campus mail) at least 48 hours before the exam is to be proctored.
+We request the submission of this form to Disability Services (via email, fax or campus mail) at least 48 hours before the exam is to be proctored.

 Chandra M. Shipley, M.S.Ed.